xvlvx0/AutoMounter/README.md

 ## Installation

-To use it as a MacOS App, run the 'make' command in the folder.
+To use it as a MacOS App, run the 'make.sh' command in the folder.
 The make script will use the 'pyinstaller' to create an App.
 After compiling the App can be found in: "./dist/".
 Copy the 'automounter.app' to your '~/Applications' folder.
 *Remarks: If needed install the 'pyinstaller' package.